Haghighatbin/Srltool/README.md

 Sends the specified file [filename_to_send] and will save as the specified file [filename_to_save].
 If the [filename_to_save] has not been specified as an argument, then the same name as the [filename_to_get] will be designated to save the file.<br />
 [buffer_size] argument may also be passed to adjust the size of the buffers to be transferred over serial; the default value is 32 bytes.<br />
-The [--forced or -f] option can be passed to over-write the exisitng file, please be cautious!<br />
+The [--forced or -f] option can be passed to over-write the existing file, please be cautious!<br />

 Examples:<br />
 srltool send-file [filename_to_send] [filename_to_save]<br />